 CLIA’s new health protocols call for “air management and ventilation strategies to increase fresh air onboard,” though the association stops short of mandating enhanced filtration and other technologies, recommending them “where feasible.”

 Complicating the attempts to relaunch is the fact that some itineraries include stops at ports in different countries with different (and evolving) health requirements.
-Rules in the Caribbean can be particularly complex (see our story).
-When it resumes sailing, for instance, Bahamas Paradise Cruise Line, which operates between West Palm Beach and Nassau, will follow visitor protocols established by the Bahamas and require a negative COVID-19 test within five days of arrival.
+Rules in the Caribbean can be particularly complex.
+If a ship stops at several different islands, as was common in pre-COVID-19 days, its passengers will need to comply with a patchwork of rules.

 And Europe, Canada and other parts of the world are still not allowing American visitors.